abhiverse01/the-coders-handbook/README.md

 - [Contact](#contact)

 ## Introduction
 A comprehensive collection of resources, links, notes, and important collections gathered throughout my developer journey.
-This repository is open source and available for anyone who may find it helpful.
+This repository is open-source and available for anyone who may find it helpful.

 ## Notes